- Research article

 The authors acknowledge Niklas Sörlén, Jonas Johansson, Magnus Lindblom and David Lapveteläinen for their work with data collection; and Monica Ahlenius for recruitment of study participants.
 We would also like to thank all of the amazing participants for making this trial possible.

-The present study was not funded.
-Open access funding provided by Umea University.
+The present study received financial support from the Umeå School of Sport Sciences, Umeå University.
+Open access funding provided by Umeå University.

 Ethics approval and consent to participate